Sequential estimation of disturbed aerodynamic flows from sparse measurements via a reduced latent space: Problem description and methodology

 \subsection{Learning surrogate models in the latent space}

-As described in Section~\ref{sec:filtering}, the two essential components for the sequential filter are the forecast and observation operators.
-We have already learned a surrogate observation operator, $\pres = \obs(\lat)$, by virtue of the side network in our physics-augmented autoencoder architecture.
-With the low-dimensional latent states $\lat$ established via the autoencoder, we now aim to learn the surrogate model that governs the temporal evolution of the flow state in this reduced latent space.
+As described in Section~\ref{sec:filtering}, the two essential components for the sequential filtering are the forecast and observation operators.
+We have already learned a surrogate observation operator, $\pres = \obs(\lat)$, by virtue of the side network in our physics-augmented convolutional autoencoder architecture.
+With the low-dimensional latent states $\lat$ established via the autoencoder, we now aim to learn the temporal evolution of the flow state in this reduced latent space.
 These surrogate models replace traditional high-fidelity solvers by approximating the forecast and observation operators directly in the reduced space, enabling fast and efficient DA.
 For a comprehensive overview of various approaches to learning surrogate models for dynamical systems, readers are referred to \citet{bach2024inverse}.

 Sequential DA requires a transition model that governs the temporal evolution of the system states.
 As discussed in Section~\ref{sec:introduction}, filtering methods such as the Kalman filter are derived under the assumption of Markovian dynamics, where the future state depends solely on the current state.
 To model latent dynamics in a Markovian fashion, we employ a Neural ODE framework that learns a continuous-time dynamical system in the latent space, expressed as: